-Andre Tourigny begins his first season as an assistant coach with the Avalanche.
+Andre Tourigny recently finished his first season as an assistant coach with the Avalanche.

 Prior to joining Rouyn-Noranda, Tourigny spent time as an assistant with the QMJHL’s Shawinigan Cataractes (1998-2000) and was the head coach of the midget AAA Trois-Rivieres Estacades (2000-02).